Karambit: Technique

 The short Filipino karambit has found some favor in the West because such proponents allege the biomechanics of the weapon allow for more powerful cutting strokes and painful "ripping" wounds, and because its usability is hypothesized as more intuitive, but more difficult to master than a classic knife.

+In martial arts

+The karambit is one of the weapons commonly used in pencak silat and Filipino martial arts.